pupubird/WebLaunchJS-2021/Basic.md

 greetThePerson(child);
 ```

 Now better!
-We removed lot's of duplicated code!
+We removed lots of duplicated code!

 Same as for loop and if-else, `function` is a keyword in JavaScript, function have the syntax bellow: